BSPL-KU/bspl-ku.github.io/content/news/2021_11_06_JinWoo_KHBM_PosterAward.md

 ---
 title: "KHBM 2021 Poster Award for Jinwoo"
-date: 2021-11-06
+date: 2021-11-25
 ---

-Jinwoo received a Poster Award at the KHBM 2021 (only 10% out of approximately over 60 Posters).
+Jinwoo received a Poster Award at the KHBM 2021 (Nov.
+5 - 6; only 10% out of approximately over 60 Posters).

 Congratulations and keep up the good work!